rogerlinndesign/linnstrument-updater/README.md

 Thanks to Tod E. Kurt (http://todbot.com/blog/) and his usbSearch project for inspiration of how to detect Arduino devices: https://github.com/todbot/usbSearch

+Thanks to the node-serialport project for some of the USB serial device detection code on MacOSX: https://github.com/voodootikigod/node-serialport

 The bossac tool was copied from the Arduino IDE distribution and was created by ShumaTech http://www.shumatech.com/web/products/bossa